JasperE84/PyFusionSolarDataRelay/README.md

 Check out [Examples/docker-compose.yml](https://github.com/JasperE84/PyFusionSolarDataRelay/blob/main/Examples/docker-compose.yml) for a docker configuration example.

 # About Huawei FusionSolar Kiosk mode
 FusionSolar is Huawei's online monitoring platform for their PV inverters.
 FusionSolar features a kiosk mode.
 When enabled, a kiosk url is generated which is publically accessible.
 The kiosk web app fetches its data from a JSON backend.
-It is this backend where this project fetches teh PV data.
+It is this backend where this project fetches the PV data.

 # About PVOutput.org
 [PVOutput.org](https://pvoutput.org/) is a free service for sharing and comparing PV output data.